Baked beans: Canned baked beans

 Canned beans, often containing pork, were among the first convenience foods, and were exported and popularized by U.S. companies internationally in the early 20th century.
-The U.S. Food and Drug Administration stated in 1996: "It has for years been recognized by consumers generally that the designation 'beans with pork,' or 'pork and beans' is the common or usual name for an article of commerce that contains very little pork."
+The U.S. Food and Drug Administration (FDA) stated in 1996: "It has for years been recognized by consumers generally that the designation 'beans with pork,' or 'pork and beans' is the common or usual name for an article of commerce that contains very little pork."
 The included pork is typically a piece of salt pork that adds fat to the dish.

 The first mass-produced commercial canning of baked beans in the United States began in 1895 by the Pennsylvania-based H. J. Heinz Company.
 Heinz was also the first company to sell baked beans outside of the United States, beginning with sales limited solely to Fortnum & Mason in 1886, when the item was considered a luxury.
-They began selling baked beans throughout the UK in 1901, and baked beans became a standard part of the English full breakfast soon after.
+They began selling baked beans throughout the UK in 1901.
+Heinz produced an advertising campaign in 1927 to encourage more people to eat baked beans.
 Heinz removed pork from the product during World War II rationing.